Vini2/Vini2/src/data/blog/multiple-sequence-alignment-using-clustal-omega-and-t-coffee/index.md

 <p id="8031">Sum of 2nd Col = score (K, R) + score (R, H) + score (K, H) = 2+0+-1 = 1</p>
 <p id="96dc">The goal of <strong>MSA</strong> is to achieve the <strong>maximum Sum of Pairs</strong>.</p>
 <h2 id="2639">Types of Multiple Sequence Alignment</h2>
 <p id="4a62">Aligning three or more sequences can be difficult and are almost always time-consuming to align manually.
-Hence computational algorithms are used to produce and analyze these alignments.
+Hence computational algorithms are used to produce and analyse these alignments.
 Most <strong>MSA</strong> algorithms use <a href="https://en.wikipedia.org/wiki/Dynamic_programming" target="_blank" rel="noopener">dynamic programming</a> and <a title="Heuristic" href="https://en.wikipedia.org/wiki/Heuristic" target="_blank" rel="noopener">heuristic</a> methods.</p>
 <p id="450f">Given below are <strong>MSA</strong> techniques which use heuristic methods.</p>
 <ol>
 <li id="57f6">Progressive Alignment Construction</li>